J-K: Two arrested in connection with Srinagar grenade attack | Headlines

 - India

-Jammu and Kashmir Police on Tuesday arrested two people in connection with the grenade attack near Amira Kadal Bridge in Srinagar on March 6 and also seized the vehicle used in the crime.
-Lakshya Sharma, Superintendent of Police (SP) South, Srinagar said, "On March 6, information was received about grenade attack near Amira Kadal Bridge.
+Police in Jammu and Kashmir on Tuesday arrested two people in connection with the grenade attack in Srinagar that left two persons dead and 38 people injured on Sunday.
+"On March 6, information was received about grenade attack near Amira Kadal Bridge.
 The case was registered.
 It caused 38 injuries, including 36 civilians.
 Later two injured civilians succumbed to their injuries.
-Superintendent of police (SSP) Srinagar, Srinagar Rakesh Balwal formed an SIT.
-Two accused arrested."
+Superintendent of Police (SP) Srinagar, Rakesh Balwal formed an SIT.
+Two accused have been arrested," said Lakshya Sharma, SP South, Srinagar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)